Azure/ADLAwithR-GettingStarted/Azure CLI/README.md

 # Azure CLI

 There are multiple ways to manage Azure Data Lake Analytics viz.
 Azure Portal, Azure Power Shell, Visual Studio and Azure CLI.
-In this tutorial we will use Azure CLI to various tasks such as managing and submitting jobis.
+In this tutorial we will use Azure CLI to various tasks such as managing and submitting jobs.

 For a detailed syntax help with Azure CLI command please see the resources below.